dventura3/system-design/SAMPLES.md

 ### Storage

 For storage, we will assume we store each link or record in our database for 10 years.
-Since we expect around 100M new requests every month, the total number of records we will need to store would be:
+Since we expect around 100M new requests every month (this is the number of WRITEs), the total number of records we will need to store would be:

 $$
 100 \space million \times 10\space years \times 12 \space months = 12 \space billion